tylerwillis/super-tortoise/content/pages/index.md

     type: section_content
     title: 'About Me:'
     content: >
-      I'm most well-known as the co-founder of [Unsupervised](www.unsupervised.com), which helps companies discover
+      I'm most well-known as the co-founder and COO of [Unsupervised](www.unsupervised.com), which helps companies discover
       opportunities in their data (over $60M found so far).
 We have raised over
       $50M from top VCs and have worked with 30% of Fortune 10 companies.